JanMP/order-diff/Readme.md

 A standard import of `var diff = require('order-diff')` is assumed in all of the code examples.
 The import results in an object having the following public properties:

-* `diff(lhs, rhs, prefilter, acc)` &mdash; calculates the differences between two objects, optionally prefiltering elements for comparison, and optionally using the specified accumulator.
+* `diff(lhs, rhs, prefilter, acc, orderIndependent, scale)` &mdash; calculates the differences between two objects, optionally prefiltering elements for comparison, and optionally using the specified accumulator.
-* `observableDiff(lhs, rhs, observer, prefilter)` &mdash; calculates the differences between two objects and reports each to an observer function, optionally, prefiltering elements for comparison.
+* `observableDiff(lhs, rhs, observer, prefilter, orderIndependent, scale)` &mdash; calculates the differences between two objects and reports each to an observer function, optionally, prefiltering elements for comparison.
+* `applyDiff(target, source, filter, prefilter, orderIndependent, scale)` &mdash; applies any structural differences from a source object to a target object, optionally filtering each difference.
-* `applyDiff(target, source, filter)` &mdash; applies any structural differences from a source object to a target object, optionally filtering each difference.
+* `applyDiff(target, source, changes, filter)` &mdash; applies any structural differences of changes from a source object to a target object, if source is set it will check all the changes if it is real differences of source, optionally filtering each difference.
 * `applyChange(target, source, change)` &mdash; applies a single change record to a target object.
 NOTE: `source` is unused and may be removed.
-* `revertChange(target, source, change)` reverts a single change record to a target object.
-NOTE: `source` is unused and may be removed.
+* `objectEqual(lhs, rhs, orderIndependent)` &mdash; check if the two objects is different with order independent option.

 ### `diff`